 I prefer the approach described in the patent on changing snippets for a page when the same page shows up in the same search session for two different queries that might use some of the same words.

-It’s impossible to tell which of these approaches might be in use now by Google, if any.
+It’s impossible to tell which of these approaches might be in use now by Google if any.
 According to LinkedIn, Ashutosh Garg left Google in 2008.
-I’m not sure when Kedar Dhamdhere left, but the snippet changing patent wasn’t officially filed at the USPTO until 2011, so it is possible that the updated version of that patent was worked on by only one of them or by someone else completely.
+I’m not sure when Kedar Dhamdhere left, but the snippet changing patent wasn’t officially filed at the USPTO until 2011, so The updated version of the patent may have been worked on by only one of them or by someone else completely.

 Either way, search session information is probably being used in a few different places at Google.
 One is in the kind of re-writing of long and complex, and often spoken queries that we see with the Hummingbird update.
 Another is when a knowledge panel result shows additional information about an entity described, such as Abraham Lincoln’s height being included in a knowledge panel about him, but none of the other presidents have their height listed.